tonibuenter/remotequery-java/README.md

 ## Quick Start

 Download or clone this repository.
-The repository is a Eclipse project (`Dynamic Web Project`).
+The repository is a Eclipse project (`Java Project`).
+It expects Java 8, but RemoteQuery runs with Java 7 as well.

+Here some structural hints:

+* RQ main : `src/main/java` with `java-libs` is needed for RQ
+* JUnit tests : `src/test/java` with `java-test-libs` together with RQ main
+* Web : `src/web/java`, `src/web/webapp` with `java-web-libs` together with Unit tests

 ### Standalone

 Run the JUnit classes in `src/test/java` to see how the RQ runs standalone.
-These tests create an apache-derby database in the temp directory (see: `Files.createTempDirectory`) with test tables and services.
+`TestCentral.java` creates an apache-derby database in the temp directory (see: `Files.createTempDirectory`) with test tables and services.
+DB object and services are defined in the corresponding `sql` and `rq.sql` files.

 ### Java Web Container

-For running it on a Java web container like Tomcat, WebLogics, WebSphere and others (here: Embedded Jetty) just start the `StartJetty` (StartJetty.java or launch StartJetty configuration).
-The open http://localhost:8080.
-For running the Java web container (Jetty) Java 8 is required.
+For running RQ as part of a Java web container just start the `remote-query-start-web` launch configuration (main class : `StartJetty.java`).
+Open the browser on http://localhost:8080.
+An embedded Jetty server is started.
+The integration of RQ is done by the `RemoteQueryWeb.java` servlet.
+The servlet rather simple.
+Please apply security such as user authentication and authorization.

 ## Remote Query Documentation